A server-first Node.js framework. Zero runtime dependencies.

 Constraints enforced.
 Not recommended.

-Pulse enforces constraints and correctness out of the box; other frameworks leave it to the developer.
+Pulse enforces correctness out of the box.
+Other frameworks leave production quality to the developer.

 | Pulse | Next.js / Remix | SvelteKit | |